wes-brooks/wrbrooks.github.io/_posts/2014-3-26-notes-on-the-oracle-properties-of-the-nonparametric-adaptive-lasso.md

 Now, since $\boldsymbol{W}\_\mathcal{A} = N(\boldsymbol{0}, \sigma^2 \boldsymbol{C}\_{11})$, the asymptotic normailty is proven.

+The way to think about this proof is that $V\_4$ is the loss between perfect truth and an estimate that deviates from truth by $\boldsymbol{u}$.
+We see that the loss becomes infinite if any variable which should be set to zero is not, while there is a typical squared error loss for the estimation error of coefficients that should not be set to zero.

 #Adapting the proof to the case of SVCR